 May 9: Ngorongoro / Southern Serengeti

 The Serengeti is Tanzania’s oldest national park.
 Its name means “endless plain” in the Maasai language, and it is fitting, as the park is comprised of 5,700 square miles of plains, open woodlands, and rivers.
 The park is a veritable wildlife feast, offering a host of resident mammals and simply superb birds, with over 550 species having been recorded.
-Today, drive through eastern Serengeti to Pioneer Camp, located in the wildebeest migration area of south central Serengeti.
+Today, drive through eastern Serengeti, with a stop at the Olduvai Gorge Museum, to Pioneer Camp, located in the wildebeest migration area of south central Serengeti.
 Dinner and overnight at Pioneer Camp.

 May 10 & 11: Southern Serengeti